brookcs3/pleco-xa/README.md

 Pleco Xa can power a fully client-side web app with optional premium upgrades.
 Use the free tools to showcase BPM detection and waveform editing, then unlock advanced analysis when a token is present in `localStorage`.
-The example Astro site includes a simple `paywall.js` script that hides premium components until a valid token is set.
-Pair it with the Stripe backend in `deploying/railway-api` to sell access while keeping the main app static.
+The example Astro site includes a simple `access-control.js` script that hides premium components until a valid token is set.

 ## Browser Compatibility